 You see, when you have a website about nutrition like this one, people tend to think that you don’t have any issues with nutrition.
 They think you have it all figured out and that you always have.
-People are very surprised when they see one of my “fat” pictures.
+People are very surprised when they see one of my pictures from college.
 They assume I must have grown up with good nutrition and then decided to teach all the other people by creating a program and a website.
 The truth is, I started this site AFTER losing 100 lbs and learning nutrition through research and trial and error.

-The awesome thing about having been so overweight is that I can relate to what others are going through when they are trying to make a change.
+The awesome thing about having been so unhealthy is that I can relate to what others are going through when they are trying to make a change.
 I have been through many of the feelings, the struggles, and the difficulties of making nutritional changes.
 I’ve been addicted to sugar, I’ve been addicted to soda, I’ve been addicted to energy drinks, and I’ve spent months eating diet food out of boxes.

-I can definitely relate with drinking soda and how hard it is to break the habit.
+I can definitely relate with drinking soda and how hard it is to break the soda habit.
 Let me explain.